liang-bruce/YelpCamp/README.md

 - Deleting one campground will also delete all reviews <br>
   <br>
-  Mongoose virtual property used for Image thumbnail
+  Mongoose virtual property used for Image thumbnail & cluster map popup text

 ## Seeds Folder